There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 A plant variety is (L611-19 CPI I together with Council Regulation (EC) No 2100/94 of 27 July 1994, Art 5) a plant grouping within a single botanical taxon of the lowest known rank, which is:

-• homogeneous (i.e., definable by specific characteristics resulting from a given genotype or combination of genotypes),
+• homogeneous (i.e., definable by certain characteristics resulting from a given genotype or combination of genotypes),

-• distinct (i.e., distinguishable from any other plant grouping by the expression of at least one of these characteristics), and
+• distinct (i.e., distinguishable from other plant groupings by certain characteristics), and

 • stable (i.e., capable of being reproduced without change).